4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/02/HighCpuCoreSite/index.md

 # Workshop - High CPU Site
->Note: This workshop applies to not only .NET Core, but also .NET Framework websites, except that .NET Framework is hosted in-process in the w3wp.exe process.

 ## Environment setup

 First of all, click the [Deploy to Azure](https://github.com/4lowTheRabbit/LabHighCpuCoreSite) button on the README page of [this workshop's GitHub repository](https://github.com/4lowTheRabbit/LabHighCpuCoreSite).